ttu/dotnet-fake-json-server/README.md

 Update operations will return location to job queue in headers.

 Create new item.
-Curl has a verbose flag so it will print response headers among other things.
+Curl has a verbose flag (`-v`).
+When it is used, curl will print response headers among other information.

 ```sh
 $ curl -H "Accept: application/json" -H "Content-type: application/json" -X POST -d '{ "name": "Phil", "age": 40, "location": "NY" }' -v http://localhost:57602/async/users/